Katherinor/Katherinor/README.md

 - 👀 I’m interested in Games，hardware maintenance and NBA Fans
 - 🌱 I’m currently learning typescript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me , My E-mail: katherinor@gmail.com
+- Have fun with me

 <!---
 Katherinor/Katherinor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.